 Imagine a world without broadband or cell phones.
 Where fax machines were cutting edge, and nobody had heard of Apple or Microsoft or broadband or even the internet.
 Floppies were king.

 We’re talking seriously old school here.
-Most of the platforms these were played on are long, long gone, but some of games are still lingering out there, waiting…
+Most of the platforms these were played on are long, long gone, but some of games are still lingering out there, in some format or another, maybe legit, maybe not, waiting…

 - Who Framed Roger Rabbit?

 Who’d a thunk it?
 One of the first P.I. (or at least P.I.-related) videogame franchises was based on a Disney flick whose star was a hyperactive, horny white rabbit in red overalls?
 Yet within a short span of time, there were three different videogames clamouring for your attention.